KieniL/FamilyCluster_Config/docs/toolusage.md

 I don't use bridgecrew since the ingeration didn't work

-the makefile is configured to not stop on error since there is a false positive on podsecuritypolicy and the seccomp profile
+the makefile is configured to not stop on error since there is an error on serviceaccounts to only mount when necessary but it is needed for vault
 # Terrascan